sparkit2002/nanotwitter-gem/README.md

 ## Getting Started

-To instal NanoTwitter run this in your terminal
+To install NanoTwitter run this in your terminal

 ```
-gem instal nanotwitter
+gem install nanotwitter
 ```
 and in the top of your file that will use the gem require: